hackforla/website/_projects/hellogov.md

 title: HelloGOV
 description: HelloGOV is helping reproductive rights advocacy organizations connect supporters to their state assembly and state senate representatives for call campaigns.
 The HelloGOV webapp generates a campaign shortlink that can be used in texts, social posts, and more.
 image: /assets/images/projects/hellogov.jpg
-alt: "smartphone using hellogov app"
+alt: "'smartphones using hellogo app'"
 links:
   - name: Github
     url: 'https://github.com/helloGov/'